rubycentral/cfp-app/README.md

 bin/setup
 ```

 This will create `.env` and a development database with seed data.
-Seeds will make an admin user with an email of `an@admin.com` and password of `userpass` to get you started. **There is a special development only login method in Omniauth that you can use to test it out.
-DEPRECATED?!**
+Seeds will make an admin user with an email of `an@admin.com` and password of `userpass` to get you started.

 Start the server: